- Last Updated on: March 18th, 2019

 - Not Hosting Mode:

-- Just like the Windows user running QuickBooks, QuickBooks Database Manager also runs a normal process.
+- Just like the Windows user running QuickBooks, QuickBooks Database Server Manager also runs a normal process.

 - Multi-user mode is not supported by the Not Hosting Mode.
 To communicate with QuickBooks, shared memory is used by this hosting mode.
 Moreover, database server to access a file can be used only by the QuickBooks user who is running QuickBooks on the local computer.